Filipino Folk Tales - The Miraculous Cow

 Confused, the farmer did not reply.
 He was upset at losing his cow and did not know how to react.
 He decided to go home and asked his wife for advice.
 On reaching home, he immediately rushed to the kitchen where he found his wife busy preparing for dinner.
 He took the wife aside and told her the miraculous story.

 The wife, being a kind and caring person, knew how much the mother must have missed her son.
 She told the husband ‘It is sad that we had lost our cow.
 It was our only prized possession.
 However, the boy is even more precious to his mother.
 We cannot keep him here.
 We have to let him go to his mother.
 She must have prayed every day and God must have heard her prayer and decided to turn him back to a human’

 So the husband untied him and told the boy to go.

 Amrosio rejoined Felipe at their home and told him how he had tricked the couple.
-Felipe laughed so loud and was proud of his friend for deceiving the two simple and humble folks.
+Felipe laughed so loud and was proud of his friend for deceiving the two simple humble folks.

 Filipino Folk Tales

-The Spanish ruled over The Philippines for over 300 years and no Filipino folk tales were ever published by the Spanish during this period except for one.
+The Spanish ruled The Philippines for over 300 years and no Filipino folk tales were ever published by the Spanish during this period except for one.

 The Philippines has a rich tradition of folklore, beliefs in the supernatural and legends.